lightning/bolts/03-transactions.md

    add a [`to_local` output](#to_local-output).
 7. If the `to_remote` amount is greater or equal to `dust_limit_satoshis`, add a [`to_remote` output](#to_remote-output).
-8. If `option_anchor_outputs` applies to the commitment transaction:
+8. If `option_anchors` applies to the commitment transaction:
    * if `to_local` exists or there are untrimmed HTLCs, add a [`to_local_anchor` output](#to_local_anchor-and-to_remote_anchor-output-option_anchor_outputs)
    * if `to_remote` exists or there are untrimmed HTLCs, add a [`to_remote_anchor` output](#to_local_anchor-and-to_remote_anchor-output-option_anchor_outputs)
 9. Sort the outputs into [BIP 69+CLTV order](#transaction-input-and-output-ordering).